 Native utility for transferring files between Mac and Android by Google.
 This utility doesn’t support transferring several files at a time.
 So if you need to transfer several videos, you’ll need to wait for each of them to be moved before starting a new transfer.
 The interface is not super easy to navigate either.

 Tiny file transfer utility that allows transferring data over LAN.
 Supports PC’s, Macs, Android and Symbian devices.
 No extra features, just transferring files.
 For those, who love simplicity.

 Let’s not forget about cloud services.
-Yes, there is no way to mount Android as Mac disk with Dropbox or SugarSync, but if you just need to transfer files between Mac and Android and the way of transferring (directly between devices or via cloud) doesn’t matter, these services can be useful.
+Yes, there is no way to mount Android as Mac disk with Dropbox or SugarSync, but if you just need to transfer files between Mac OS X and Android and the way of transferring (directly between devices or via cloud) doesn’t matter, these services can be useful.